 Ferries are also a more cost-effective option than flying.
 We paid €272 return for two adults and a child, plus a large station wagon.
 This also included two nights’ accommodation in a cabin (one night each way).
 When you add in the benefit of having your own car to explore once you get there, and the extra convenience of being able to pack as much as you like – well, it seemed like a no-brainer to us… You can even take your dogs onboard if you please!

-What to do in Sardinia
+Things to do in Sardinia with kids

 Whether you want to relax on the beach all week, or head to the mountains for an inland adventure – the choice is yours in Sardinia.
 While little ones are more than content making sandcastles and splashing in the shallow shores, older kids are also catered for with everything from water parks to treetop adventure courses and even flyboarding!